WanChing-Huang/socialMediaPShare/README.md

 ```
 npm install
 ```
-install package.json to as node-modules
+install package.json to as a new node-modules folder
 ```
 npm run dev
 ```